 3. Create a work breakdown structure.

-Break down the scope of the project into smaller, more manageable deliverables and groups of related tasks, also known as “work packages”.
+Break down the project’s scope into smaller, more manageable deliverables and groups of related tasks, also known as “work packages.”
 This will allow you to assign resources to different parts of the project based on the skills needed.
 The work breakdown structure facilitates planning and coordination, which are two important functions of project management.

 4. Define project activities.